athemelis/obsidian/README_github_local.md

    - Resolve any conflicts if they appear

 5. **Push to GitHub**

+   Use one of these methods:

+   **Option A: Command Palette**
+   - Press `Cmd + Shift + P`
+   - Type: "Git: Push"
+   - Press Enter

+   **Option B: Source Control Panel**
+   - Look for "Sync Changes" button
+   - Or click ... menu → "Push"

+   **Option C: Status Bar**
-   - Click sync button (🔄)
+   - Click sync arrows if visible

-   - Your changes are now on GitHub!
+   Your changes are now on GitHub!

 6. **Switch back to obsidian-dev**
    - Continue development